Toggle site contrast Toggle Contract

 About our Stroke Department

 We’re based at Wycombe Hospital.
-We have a dedicated stroke unit which means patients receive the best possible care in one environment specifically planned around their condition.
+We have a dedicated Stroke Unit which means patients receive the best possible care in one environment specifically planned around their condition.
 This helps improve their rehabilitation by allowing them to get to know staff and feel more supported during their time in hospital.

 We also have a dedicated Cardiac Care and Stroke Receiving Unit for patients who need urgent treatment.